 Read the relevant New Markets Tax Credit (NMTC) Program publications prior to completing the Allocation Application.
-For information on the calendar year (CY) 2020 NMTC Program allocation round (this Round), read the Notice of Allocation Availability (NOAA) and the Community Development Financial Institutions Fund’s (the CDFI Fund’s) document titled “NMTC Allocation Application Frequently Asked Questions” (FAQ).
+For information on the calendar year (CY) {YEAR} NMTC Program allocation round (this Round), read the Notice of Allocation Availability (NOAA) and the Community Development Financial Institutions Fund’s (the CDFI Fund’s) document titled “NMTC Allocation Application Frequently Asked Questions” (FAQ).
 For tax related information on the NMTC Program, read the final regulations issued by the Internal Revenue Service (26 CFR 1.45D-1) and related guidance.
 For information on Community Development Entity (CDE) certification, read the CDFI Fund’s document titled “CDE Certification Q&A Document.”
 All of these documents are available on the CDFI Fund’s website at www.cdfifund.gov.
 The CDFI Fund’s Q&A Document is periodically updated, so continue to check the website on a regular basis.

 Consult the Glossary of Terms when completing the Allocation Application.
 All terms and phrases that are in Capitalized Italics in the Allocation Application are defined in the Glossary of Terms.
+Capitalized terms and phrases that are not italicized are the titles of documents on the CDFI

+Fund’s website, pick-list options in the electronic application, or titles of sections of this Allocation Application.

 A Subsidiary CDE cannot submit an Allocation Application.

-If the Applicant has not been certified as a CDE by the CDFI Fund, it must submit its CDE Certification Application through the CDFI Fund’s Awards Management Information System (AMIS) on or before the CDE Certification deadline specified in the NOAA.
-The CDE Certification Application is available on the CDFI Fund’s website at .
-Organizations whose CDE Certification Applications are not submitted in AMIS in a timely fashion will be considered ineligible for NMTC Allocations in this Round of the Program.
+The CDFI Fund will only consider as an Allocation Application for an NMTC Allocation eligible if the Applicant is certified as a CDE by the time the NOAA for this Allocation Round is published in the Federal Register.

 Carefully read the Allocation Application and the NOAA to determine whether the Applicant has the requisite eligibility, capacity, experience, and skills to compete for and administer an NMTC Allocation, execute the proposed business strategy and achieve the proposed community outcomes.
 Be sure also to review carefully the Assurances and Certifications provided in this document.
 By signing this Allocation Application, the Applicant is certifying to the truth, completeness, and correctness of this Allocation Application, including the items listed in the Assurances and Certifications.